MikeK4y/spinnaker_driver_ros/README.md

 # spinnaker_driver_ros

-A ROS Noetic driver for Spinnaker cameras
+A driver for Spinnaker cameras for use with ROS

-Tested with Spinnaker 2.4.0.143 and Blackfly S USB3 cameras
+Tested with Spinnaker 2.4.0.143 and Blackfly S USB3 cameras and ROS Noetic